-“They got world-class players who can take the matters on their own hand.
+“They’ve got world-class players who can take matters into their own hands.
 As I said, we have to be at our best, and I believe that we are a capable enough team.”

-Shakib’s 51 laid the foundations for Bangladesh to score 262-7 and made him the leading scorer in this year’s World Cup on 476 runs.
+Shakib’s 51 laid the foundations for Bangladesh to score 262-7 which made him the leading scorer in this year’s World Cup on 476 runs.

 The 32-year-old then ripped through the Afghan batting line-up with his career-best ODI figures of 5-29 from 10 overs -- the best spell in this World Cup.